-TEOs must provide the following information for each research activity included as a Supplementary Item.
-Note: this is the same as for research activities submitted as OEREs.
+TEOs must provide the following information for each Research Activity included as a Supplementary Item.
+Note: this is the same as for Research Activities submitted as OEREs.

 Field Information required Character limit Research Activity Type Chosen from the list of six research activity types.
 N/A Order of Presentation Supplementary items: A number from 1 to 3 to specify the order in which Supplementary Items will be presented for assessment following the ERE Output.
-N/A

 The order submitted by the TEO will be how the panel member sees the research outputs when they assess the EP.
-Description This should describe the activity, and provide 1,000 factual information to evidence the claims, including key details of the activity, such as dates and organisation(s) or others involved.
-Information which provides evidence of the quality or significance of the activity (for example, audience numbers, readership, profit generated, citations, reviews, policy changes, quoted testimonials etc) may also be included where relevant, but self-evaluative commentary cannot be included.
-Note that the underpinning sources of evidence cited in this section do not need to be included but must be provided if requested by the auditors.
+N/A Description This should also provide information to evidence the claims, including key details of the activity, such as dates and organisation(s) or others involved.
+No additional comments outside the scope of this, such as information on the quality or significance, can be included.
+1,000